Top of the pageCheck Your Symptoms

 - Try calamine lotion for a rash caused by contact dermatitis, such as poison ivy or poison oak rashes.

 - For severe itching from contact dermatitis, apply hydrocortisone cream 4 times a day until the itch is gone.
-Do not use this cream on a fungal rash, because this can make the rash worse.
+But don't use this cream on a fungal rash, because it can make the rash worse.

 Preparing For Your Appointment